utlib/collections-uoft/README.md

 #### Format Support

-Collections U of T is an image repository.
-It can currently accept .tiff, .jp2, and jpg image file formats.
-No other formats can be uploaded to the repository at this time.
+Collections U of T is a digital image repository that currently accepts the following file formats: TIFF, JPEG 2000, JPEG, and PNG.
+Please note that only files in these formats can be uploaded to the repository at this time.

 ### List of Top-Level Collections in Collections U of T